Tuition and Fees 2022-23 Academic Year*

 - may not be in default on a student loan

 - must be enrolled at least half time (six units per trimester)

 |At the beginning of the school year, will you be working on a master's or doctoral program?||Yes|

 You will receive automatic consideration for scholarships - no additional applications are required.
 In 2020-21, our PharmD students were awarded more than $465,000 in scholarships.
 A portion of our scholarships are set aside for incoming students.

-Stafford unsubsidized loans accrue interest from the date of disbursement.
-The interest rate is fixed at 6%.
+Direct unsubsidized loans accrue interest from the date of disbursement.
+The interest rate is fixed and was assessed at 4.3% for the 20-21 school year.
 Lower maximum loan amounts apply to Pre-Pharmacy Advantage students who enter the professional PharmD program after four or five undergraduate semesters.
 Most first and second year PharmD students may borrow a maximum of $35,775 per 11-month academic year.
 Professional pharmacy students may borrow up to a maximum of $33,000 for the third professional year (nine months).

 Federal Direct Graduate / Professional PLUS Loan

 Graduate and professional students may borrow under the Federal Direct PLUS Loan program, up to their annual costs of attendance minus other financial assistance.
 Students must file the FAFSA to determine eligibility for a Direct Loan.
 Applications are subject to approval by the Direct Loan Origination Center, based on a credit bureau check.
-The interest rate is fixed rate at 7% and begin on the date of disbursement.
+The interest rate is a fixed rate that begins to accrue on the first day of disbursement.
+The rate was assessed at 5.3% for the 20-21 school year.
 Repayment of the Grad/Professional PLUS begins 60 days after the loan is fully disbursed, but students may qualify for in-school deferment while enrolled at least half-time in a degree program.